On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Introduction

 We must make an immediate comment regarding the space dimension.
 While the three dimensional case is the most significant from the physical point of view, our restriction to this case is of purely technical nature.
 This is because many of our results heavily rely on H\"older estimates for the derivatives of the Green matrix; see section~\ref{sub:Green}.
-As far as we are aware, some of these are not available in the literature in either dimension two or higher than three.
+As far as we are aware, some of these \EO{estimates} are not available in the literature in either dimension two or higher than three.
 As soon as these become available, our results will readily extend to these dimensions as well.

 The main source of difficulty and originality in this work can be summarized as follows.
-First, most of the well--posedness results for non--Newtonian fluids of the form \eqref{eq:nlStokes} are presented for domains that are at least $C^1$; see, for instance, \cite{MR2001659,MR3582412,MR2272870,MR2338412,MR2471134}.
-However, this assumption is not amenable to finite element discretizations.
-For this reason we focus on convex polyhedra, and we are able to provide approximation results for each one of the models that we consider.
+First, most of the well-posedness results for non-Newtonian fluids of the form \eqref{eq:nlStokes} are presented for domains that are at least $C^1$; see, for instance, \cite{MR2001659,MR3582412,MR2272870,MR2338412,MR2471134}.
+However, this assumption is not amenable to finite element discretization.
+For this reason, we focus on convex polyhedra.
+We are able to provide approximation results, over quasiuniform meshes, for each one of the models that we consider.
 Second, we allow the data to be singular.
-Even in the linear case, \ie $\polS(x,\vare) = 2\mu\vare$, for a constant $\mu>0$, the study of well--posedness results on convex polyhedra is far from being trivial.
-Here, by singular, we mean that $\bef \in \bL^q(\omega,\Omega)$ and $g \in \cL^q(\omega,\Omega)$ where $\omega \in A_q$ for $q \in (1,\infty)$; see section~\ref{sec:Prelim} for notation.
+Even in the linear case, \ie $\polS(x,\vare) = 2\mu\vare$, for a constant $\mu>0$, the study of well-posedness results on convex polyhedra is far from being trivial.
+Here, by singular, we mean that $\bef \in \bL^q(\omega,\Omega)$ and $g \in \cL^q(\omega,\Omega)$, where $\omega \in A_q$ for $q \in (1,\infty)$; see section~\ref{sec:Prelim} for notation.
 This allows to have even measure valued forcings.
 Finally, we may allow the constitutive relation $\polS(x,\vare)$ to be degenerate, as naturally appears when considering the Smagorinski model of turbulence described in section \ref{sec:Rappazz}.
 In such a setting, problem \eqref{eq:nlStokes}, once again, must be understood in suitably weighted Sobolev spaces.